(This post contains affiliate links 💰 – because I’m really good at buying chocolate, and really bad at not buying

 I have a variety of email templates – they’re all extremely simple and took mere minutes to drag-and-drop into place.
 And I did that once, when I first set up my account.
 It doesn’t need to be a whole big thing.

-Nothing crazy that’s actually going to trigger spam filters, which is mostly about the image-to-text ratio than number of images anyway.
+Nothing crazy that’s actually going to trigger spam filters, which is more about the image-to-text ratio than number of images, anyway.
 If a newsletter is taking you ages to put together, that might be a sign you need to rethink your template anyway.

 A big thing I like about MailChimp is this kind of flexibility – you can go plain and simple, or vibrant and visual.
 It’s what you make it.
 You don’t have to choose between one or the other.

 5. Tag subscribers and track behavior with UTM codes

-These merge fields can track which page a user signed up on, which stage of the marketing funnel the subscriber is in (subscriber only, lead, paying customer, etc.), which products customers have bought or are interested in, etc.
+Merge fields can track which page of your website a user signed up on, which stage of the marketing funnel the subscriber is in (subscriber only, lead, paying customer, etc.), which products customers have bought or are interested in, etc.

 6. Create fully automated sales funnels

 MailChimp’s automation is a lot more than welcome emails.
 And there are templates to get you started if you’re new to building workflows.

 You can start off with a welcome sequence introducing the subscriber to yourself and your list.
 Then move them into a sales workflow that pitches a product related to the content upgrade they opted in through.